Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Distributions of the number of sequenced lineages

 \subsubsection{Pooled trios}

-A pooled trio is a family of mother, father and son that are sequenced in a pool.
-We consider $n$ unrelated families, each one sequenced separately from the others, and denote by $r_i$ the total read depths. $P_c(j|\{r_i\}_{i=1\ldots n})$ is given by \beq P_c(j|\{r_i\}_{i=1\ldots n})=\sum_{i_1=0}^{4}\ldots\sum_{i_{n}=0}^{4}\delta\left(j=\sum_{p=1}^{n} i_p\right)\prod_{q=1}^{n} P_{pt}(i_q|r_q) \eeq where $P_{pt}(i|r)$ is the probability for a single pool.
-It can be derived case-by-case conditioning on the number of sequenced chromosomes (identical or not) for a pool, obtaining
+A pooled trio is a family of mother, father and child that are pooled together and sequenced.
+We consider $n$ unrelated families, each family sequenced separately from the others, and denote by $r_i$ the total read depths. $P_c(j|\{r_i\}_{i=1\ldots n})$ is given by \beq P_c(j|\{r_i\}_{i=1\ldots n})=\sum_{i_1=0}^{4}\ldots\sum_{i_{n}=0}^{4}I\left(j=\sum_{p=1}^{n} i_p\right)\prod_{q=1}^{n} P_{pt}(i_q|r_q) \eeq where $P_{pt}(i|r)$ is the probability of sequencing $i$ homolog chromosomes for a single pooled trio.
+It can be derived case-by-case conditioning on the number $i'$ of sequenced chromosomes (identical or not) for a pool, obtaining \beq P_{pt}(i|r)=\sum_{i'}p_{pt}(i|i')P^*(i'|c=6,r)\ . \eeq $p_{pt}(i|i')$ can be found by conditioning on the number of non-inherited chromosomes sequenced, obtaining